What Analysts Call the “Squeeze” in North Korea

 National life is the interaction between Christians and the nation they live in.
 This includes rights, laws, the justice system, national public administration and public life.
 The main questions we try to answer are: how free are you to live your Christian conviction beyond the local community?
 How much pressure do agents of national life (i.e. usually governmental institutions) put on you by acts of misinformation, harassment or any other form of persecution?

 North Korea’s constitution officially guarantees freedom of religion and belief, but another section undermines that completely.
 The government won’t allow anybody to be a Christian.
-Discrimination, arrests, torture and murder are methods the North Korean government uses to punish Christians.
+Discrimination, arrests, torture and murder are methods the North Korean government uses as Christian punishment.
 The threat of this is always above a Christian’s head.
 Christians are also accused of being traitors and spies in North Korean media.
 All churches in the country have been closed by the government, except for a few ‘show churches.’
 People who persecute Christians will be rewarded, not punished for their deeds.

 With ‘church life’ we mean that Christians can express their faith in fellowship with other Christians without interference, and in the public domain.
 The question we ask is how persecution affects the collective life of Christians in churches, organizations and institutions.